MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/webview2.md

 To use WebView2 in your application, the following requirements must be met:

 - Windows 10 OS or newer (supported by the WebView2 runtime).
-- MSAL for .NET version 4.28.0 and higher.
+- MSAL.NET version 4.28.0 and higher.
 - [WebView2 runtime](/microsoft-edge/webview2/) must be installed on the machine.

 ## Call pattern